kubernetes/community/contributors/design-proposals/troubleshoot-running-pods.md

 A solution to troubleshoot arbitrary container images MUST:

 *   troubleshoot arbitrary running containers with minimal prior configuration
-*   allow access to shared pod namespaces and the file systems of individual containers
+*   allow access to namespaces and the file systems of individual containers
 *   fetch troubleshooting utilities at debug time rather than at the time of pod creation
 *   be compatible with admission controllers and audit logging
-*   allow inspection of pod state using existing tools (no hidden containers)
+*   allow discovery of debugging status
 *   support arbitrary runtimes via the CRI (possibly with reduced feature set)
-*   require no access to the node
+*   require no administrative access to the node
 *   have an excellent user experience (i.e. should be a feature of the platform rather than config-time trickery)
 *   have no *inherent* side effects to the running container image